typedb/typedb-docs/_08-schema/03-rules.md

 - inserting a relationship.
 Example: `($x, $y) isa siblings;`.

 ## Deleting Rules
-Rules like any other schema elements can be undefined.
+Rules like any other concept types can be undefined.
 To do so, we use the [undefine keyword](/docs/schema/concepts#undefine).

 ## Summary
-Rules are a powerful tool that reason over the explicitly stored data and produce and store implicit knowledge.
+Rules are a powerful tool that reason over the explicitly stored data and produce and store implicit knowledge at run-time.

-In the next section, we will learn how to [perform read and write instructions over a knowledge graph](/docs/query/overview) that is powered by a schema containing concepts and rules.
+In the next section, we will learn how to [perform read and write instructions over a knowledge graph](/docs/query/overview) that is represented by a schema.